thcipriani/train-stats/README.md

     /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.13/site-packages/seaborn/categorical.py:3399: UserWarning: 81.5% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot. warnings.warn(msg, UserWarning)

+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.13/site-packages/seaborn/categorical.py:3399: UserWarning: 86.2% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot. warnings.warn(msg, UserWarning)